Connect with us

 Next Labour Leader Odds: Andy Burnham now favourite to be next Labour Leader

-Speculation over Sir Keir Starmer’s future has intensified following a turbulent fortnight in Westminster, with bookmakers already pricing up the likely contenders to be the next Labour leader.
+Speculation over Sir Keir Starmer’s future has intensified following a turbulent fortnight in Westminster, with bookmakers already pricing up the likely odds to be the next Labour leader.

 The Prime Minister has been rocked by the resignation of deputy PM Angela Rayner, after it emerged she had mistakenly underpaid £40,000 in stamp duty while serving as Housing Secretary.